BPS Invariants for 3-Manifolds at Rational Level $K$: Asymptotic expansion of knot invariants at roots of unity

 as $\hbar \rightarrow 0$, $n \rightarrow \infty$, and $\xi \rightarrow \infty$ such that $\hbar n = u$ is fixed and $\hbar \xi = m \in \mathbb{Z}$ is also fixed, the asymptotic behavior of the knot invariants would take a form

-In the context of the 3d-3d correspondence, the $q$-Pochhammer symbol appears as $S^1 \times D^2$ partition function of the chiral multiplet with Neumann or Dirichler boundary condition \cite{Yoshida:2014ssa}.
-Therefore, $u$ parameter that appeares in the limit of $x$ in \eqref{qx-limit} would be proportional to mass parameter of 3d $\mathcal{N}=2$ theory.
-Also, since the A-polynomial is a function of $x^r$, which is $x^r=e^u$, the A-polynomial discussed in this paper actually agrees with the A-polynomial obtained in the standard limit if $\epsilon n$ is fixed to $u$.
-Therefore, matter contents of the theory is equally captured in either limits.
+In the context of the 3d-3d correspondence, the $q$-Pochhammer symbol appears in $S^1 \times D^2$ partition function \cite{Gadde:2013wq, Yoshida:2014ssa, Dimofte:2017tpi}.
+The $u$ parameter that appears in the limit of $x$ in \eqref{qx-limit} is proportional to mass parameter of 3d $\mathcal{N}=2$ theory.
+Also, since the A-polynomial is a function of $x^r$, which is $x^r=e^u$, the A-polynomial discussed in this paper actually agrees with the A-polynomial obtained in the standard limit $q=e^\epsilon \rightarrow 1$ where $\epsilon n$ is fixed to $u$.
+Therefore, matter contents of the theory that are captured in the A-polynomial are the same in either limits.

 The physical meaning of the asymptotic expansion around the root of unity and its relation to the corresponding 3d $\mathcal{N}=2$ theory is an interesting problem and we leave it as future work.